 Teiya Kasahara 笠原 貞野

-Heralded as “a force of nature” (Toronto Star), a “commanding presence” (Theatre Reviewer), and “an artist with extraordinary things to say” (The Globe and Mail), Teiya has nearly 20 years of experience singing both traditional and contemporary operatic roles across North America and Europe.
-Highlights include engagements with the Canadian Opera Company, Edmonton Opera, Vancouver Opera, Vancouver Symphony, Toronto Symphony, Windsor Symphony, Against the Grain Theatre, Aalto-Essen Musiktheater (Germany), Opéra Toulon, Tapestry Opera, the Luminato Festival with Beverley Glenn Copeland, and Theatre Gargantua, among others.
+Heralded as “a force of nature” (Toronto Star), “a fearless artist” (Ludwig van Toronto), and “an artist with extraordinary things to say” (The Globe and Mail), Teiya has nearly 20 years of experience singing both traditional and contemporary operatic and concert roles across North America and Europe, performing with the Aalto-Essen Musiktheater (Germany), Against the Grain Theatre, Aspen Opera Theatre, Canadian Opera Company (COC), Edmonton Opera, Kingston Symphony, Opéra Toulon (France), Tapestry Opera, Toronto Symphony, Vancouver Opera, Vancouver Symphony, and Windsor Symphony, among others.

-For the 2022/2023 season, Teiya was a resident artist with re:Naissance Opera’s Indie Fest, developing new works including Imaginarium; Inferno, a new hip hop opera by Omari Newton and Amy Lee Lavoie; a live computer animated performance of Eurydice: Into the Underworld; and a concert with BIPOC Voices.
-They also covered the title role in Salome with the Canadian Opera Company, and returned to the COC to perform the Priestess/Bartender in the premiere of Marshall and Hale’s Pomegranate later in the season.
-They were also seen singing the soprano solo in Beethoven‘s Symphony No. 9 (Kingston Symphony Orchestra) and Orff’s Carmina Burana (Amadeus Choir).
-Upcoming engagements also include Japanese opera Nae by Kokichi Kusano, a new opera by composer Rita Ueda, video opera The Future’s Market by Douglas Rodger and Kong Kie Njo, and Verdi’s Requiem with the Toronto Mendelssohn Choir.
+For the 2022/2023 season Teiya was a resident artist with re:Naissance Opera’s Indie Fest, developing new works including Imaginarium; Inferno, a new hip hop opera by Omari Newton and Amy Lee Lavoie; and Eurydice Fragments.
+He also covered the title role in Salome with the Canadian Opera Company, and returned to the COC to perform the Priestess and Bartender in the premiere of a new queer opera, Pomegranate.
+Notable performances were also the soprano solos in Beethoven‘s Symphony No. 9 (Vancouver and Kingston Symphony Orchestras) and Orff’s Carmina Burana (Amadeus Choir).

-Within their own artistic practice, Teiya explores the intersections of gender, sexuality, and race using elements of opera, theater, and electronics, as both creator and performer, noted in their first original work The Queen In Me which had its world premiere in June 2022 at the Canadian Opera Company (co-produced by the COC, Amplified Opera, Nightwood Theatre, Theatre Gargantua).
-The Queen In Me was a sold-out success and was nominated for five Dora Mavor Moore awards (2022).
-The show just returned from touring the Belfast International Arts Festival where it was praised as a radical, innovative piece of operatic art.”
+Within his own artistic practice Teiya explores the intersections of gender, sexuality, and race using elements of opera, theater, and electronics, as both creator and performer, noted in their first original work The Queen In Me which had its world premiere in June 2022 at the Canadian Opera Company (with co-producers Amplified Opera, Nightwood Theatre, and Theatre Gargantua).
+The Queen In Me was a sold-out success and was nominated for five Dora Mavor Moore awards (2022), and has since toured to the Belfast International Arts Festival, and had a sold-out run at the National Arts Centre (2023) where it was praised as a radical, innovative piece of operatic art.”
 Click here to learn more about The Queen In Me.

-Head over to Teiya’s website to learn more about their work as a creator, including Little Mis(s)gender, Yoru, and River Island; as co-founder of Amplified Opera [Canadian Opera Company’s first Disruptor-in-Residence] and Queer AF Collective; and as consultant and masterclass clinician.
+Head over to Teiya’s website to learn more about his work as a creator, including Little Mis(s)gender, 夜 Yoru (or When the Night Becomes One Sound), and River Island; as co-founder of Amplified Opera (Canadian Opera Company’s first Disruptor-in-Residence), and as a consultant and vocal clinician.

 Not to be altered or copied without permission.